 In interviews with top nonfiction writers, editors, audio storytellers, and documentarians, Longform explores the work and careers of some of our era's greatest creators.
 Hosted by Aaron Lammer, Max Linsky, and Evan Ratliff, Longform is the go-to place to hear about the craft of true storytelling — from war reporting to art criticism — and the struggles and triumphs that never show up in the final work.
 It's the show where you'll hear the icons of nonfiction talk about their work, but also about their deeply human experiences, insecurities, triumphs, and struggles.

 What happens when media, entertainment, and technology collide?
 Peter Kafka, one of the industry's most acclaimed media editors, talks to business titans, journalists, comedians, and fellow podcasters to get their take.
 Tune in every Thursday to hear from people like New Yorker editor David Remnick, Full Frontal host Samantha Bee, and the host of the New York Times's The Daily, Michael Barbaro.

 We live in a confusing time, bombarded every day with news stories from around the world that can be hard to follow or fully understand.
 Let Worldly be your guide.
-Every Thursday, senior writer Zack Beauchamp, senior foreign editor Jennifer Williams, and staff defense writer Alex Ward give you the history and context you need to make sense of the moment and navigate the world around you.
+Every Thursday, senior writer Zack Beauchamp, senior foreign editor Jennifer Williams, and foreign and national security reporter Jen Kirby give you the history and context you need to make sense of the moment and navigate the world around you.

-The Impact, hosted by Sarah Kliff, focuses on how policy affects people.
+The Impact focuses on how policy affects people.
 In Washington, the story often ends when Congress passes a law.
 For us, that’s where the story begins.
-We focus on the human consequences — positive and negative, expected and unexpected — when government bodies, nonprofits, or even academic institutions decide to start doing something differently.
+We focus on the human consequences — positive and negative, expected and unexpected — when government bodies, nonprofits, and even academic institutions decide to start doing something differently.